Sue Ann Van Dermyden

 • “Investigating the Executive: Common Perils and Pitfalls Faced When Investigating the Corporate Executive Suite, Parts 1 & 2” – Panel presenter, 9th Annual ABA Section of Labor and Employment Law, Philadelphia, PA (November 4-7, 2015)

-• “Preventing Retaliation: Strategies for the In-House Investigator or Advisor,” Presenter, Association of Workplace Investigators, Los Angeles, CA (October 22-24, 2015)
+• “Preventing Retaliation: Strategies for the In-House Investigator or Advisor” – Presenter, AWI in Los Angeles, CA (October 22–24, 2015)

-• “But Have You Seen Her Twitter? – Balancing Thorough Investigations Against Privacy Rights,” American Bar Association, Section of Labor and Employment Law Employment Rights and Responsibilities, Midwinter Meeting (March 24-28, 2015)
+• “But Have You Seen Her Twitter? – Balancing Thorough Investigations Against Privacy Rights,” ABA, Section of Labor and Employment Law Employment Rights and Responsibilities, Midwinter Meeting (March 24–28, 2015)

-• “Report Writing Fundamentals” – Association of Workplace Investigators 2015 National Institute Conference (with Amy Oppenheimer) (February 2015)
+• “Report Writing Fundamentals” – Co-Presenter with Amy Oppenheimer, AWI 2015 National Institute Conference (February 2015)

-• “Investigations and the Law” – Association of Workplace Investigators 2015 National Institute Conference (with Michael Robbins) (February 2015)
+• “Investigations and the Law” – Co-Presenter with Michael Robbins, AWI 2015 National Institute Conference (February 2015)

 • “Achieving Excellence in Conducting Workplace Investigations: Gathering Evidence and Report Writing” – City of Long Beach (September 2014)